jordicollcaballero/WMaxCDCL_Paper/README.md

 ## Project description

 This project contains the software involved in the research paper *Solving Weighted Maximum Satisfiability with Branch and Bound and Clause Learning*.
 The content is the following:
 - **WMaxCDCL**: This folder contains the code and binary files of the WMaxCDCL solvers that were submitted to MaxSAT Evaluation 2023.
-The content is exactly the one that is obtained if the solver is downloaded from the (evaluation's website)[https://maxsat-evaluations.github.io/2023/descriptions.html].
+The content is exactly the one that is obtained if the solver is downloaded from the [evaluation's website](https://maxsat-evaluations.github.io/2023/descriptions.html).
 - **WMaxCDCL-flags**: This folder contains the above source code of WMaxCDCL with slight modifications introduced to enable and disable some of WMaxCDCL's functionalities for experimentation purposes.
 Details are given below.
 - **LS_UB.txt**: This file contains the upper bounds of the objective function used in the experimental section of the paper.